mambomerge/contact-listview-bulk-visualforce-recipe/README.md

 4. Upload your docx Template onto the Files tab by following these instructions: https://www.mambomerge.com/support/how-to-use-mambo-merge-to-generate-a-new-word-docx-file-drag-and-drop-copy/

-5. Create a new Mambo Merge Configuration with Id ContactListViewBatch as follows:
+5. Create a new Mambo Merge Configuration with Id ContactListViewBulk as follows:

 5a.
 Click on the down arrow in the top right corner of Mambo Merge and choose Setup

 5b.
-Create a new Configuration named ContactListViewBatch
+Create a new Configuration named ContactListViewBulk

 5c.
 Add a new button to the configuration and specify your Template Id

 5d.
 Save the Configuration

-6. Create a new Custom Button for List Views on the Contact Object that uses the ContactListViewBatchMamboMerge page
+6. Create a new Custom Button for List Views on the Contact Object that uses the ContactListViewBulkMamboMerge page

 7. Edit the Contact Classic Search Layout to display the new button